rebeccaryang/js-interview-questions/interview-questions.md

 - construction mode (new object created for that invocation)

-See HR notes on summary of binding patterns for `this` since it is copyrighted material.
+See HR notes on summary of binding patterns for `this` (since it is copyrighted material I won't put it here)